ministryofjustice/moj-frontend/docs/components/search/_overview.md

 This component enables users to search for an item using a word or phrase.

-There are 2 variants:
+The search component has 2 layouts:

-- inline layout
+- inline
-- stacked layout
+- stacked

 ### Inline layout with the GOV.UK text button component